 - Coding examples that can be used as starting points for your own KG projects

 You can run the notebooks locally on a recent laptop.
-First clone the Git repository and install the dependencies:
+First clone the Git repository:

 Also make sure to install